Updated: 7 days ago

 I is for Ireland (Northern)

 When we got married in 2000 we didn't have any money.
 We bought a house, had our first child and paid for a wedding all in one year.
 We decided to do a backpacking tour of Northern Ireland for our honeymoon.
-Flying in to Belfast then B&B hopping up the middle of the country and back down the east coast to fly home again.
+Flying into Belfast then B&B hopping up the middle of the country and back down the east coast to fly home again.
 It was an awesome experience.
-We fully recommend a taxi ride tour of the city of Belfast, as 'cabbies' have encyclopedic knowledge of their area and know all the best bits to take you to.
-The Giant's Causeway is a must do tourist stop as well.
+We fully recommend a taxi ride tour of the city of Belfast, as 'cabbies' have an encyclopedic knowledge of their area and know all the best bits to take you to.
+The Giant's Causeway is a must-do tourist stop as well.

 J is for Jordan

 Now it is your turn.
 We would love to feature more of your own travel stories.
-Do you have an adventure to share with us?
+Do you have an adventure story to share with us?
 We would love to feature you on social media.
-Comment below and connect on social media using #AdventureWild.
+Comment below or connect on social media @AdventureAcces using #AdventureWild.